libp2p/specs/peer-ids/peer-ids.md

 ### Note about deterministic encoding:

 Deterministic encoding of the `PublicKey` message is desirable, as it ensures the same public key will always result in the same peer id.

 The Protobuf specification does not provide sufficient guidance to ensure deterministic serialization of messages.
-There are two factors that could lead to semantically identical messages having different serialized
+Specifically, there are no guarantees about field ordering, and it's possible to add any number of unknown fields to a message.

-values: field ordering, and the ability to specify the same field multiple times.
+A future revision to this spec may define a canonical encoding that is more strict than the Protobuf encoding spec.

-In earlier versions of the Protobuf spec, serializers were encouraged to write known fields in sequential order by field number, with unknown fields in arbitrary order after the ordered known fields.
-This guidance has since been removed, however, libp2p implementors should use a protobuf encoder that provides this behavior.
+In the meantime, implementors SHOULD use a protobuf encoder that orders fields by their field number.
+This is the default behavior in many protobuf encoders, but should be verified before committing to an implementation.

-The ability to set a field multiple times (with the last value "winning" in the deserialized message), can lead to different serializations of semantically identical messages. libp2p implementors are therefore encouraged to set the fields in the `PublicKey` message only once before encoding, and may refuse to deserialize encoded `PublicKey` messages in which a field is set multiple times.
+Additionally, implementors MUST avoid extending the `PublicKey` message with additional fields, as the ordering of unknown fields is currently undefined behavior.

 ### String representation